 Ah, the school run.
 No matter how early it starts or how well it’s planned, somehow, it ends with a mad rush out the door.
 After school, the clock is still against us.
 The average nine-to-five day and long hours often conflict with school pick-ups, leaving many parents seeking additional childcare support.

-The benefits of a healthy breakfast are well known.
-However, for some busy families, squeezing in time to eat and drink in the morning is difficult.
+While the benefits of a healthy breakfast are well known, for some busy families, squeezing in time to eat and drink in the morning is difficult.
 Equally, after-school clubs offer a cost-efficient, safe and reliable service to parents unable to collect children at pick-up time.
-Wraparound care is fast becoming a need-to-have, rather than a nice-to-have, for reasons beyond simply providing healthy breakfasts for children.
+Wraparound care is fast becoming a need-to-have, rather than just a nice-to-have, for reasons beyond simply providing healthy breakfasts for children.